Section of 3D Tissues and Biofabrication

 «With a background in biotechnology, material sciences and tissue engineering my main interest is developing novel tissue models for industrial applications focusing on substance testing.
 To do so, depending on the application we are choosing the appropriate technology ranging from simple microtissue models to complex bioprinted co-culture tissue models.»

-The goal of our research activities is to culture human cells in an environment as close as possible to the in vivo situation.
+The goal of our research activities is to culture human cells under physiological conditions.
 To do so, we employ different three-dimensional (3D) cell culture systems.
 Depending on the application the cells are cultured in scaffold-free or in scaffold-based systems.
+We have expertise in bioprinting for many years and use the technology successfully in industry-driven projects.
 In our laboratory we successfully use the promising 3D bioprinting technology for many years.
 Bioprinting allows producing living tissues in a layer-by-layer mode by depositing cells, (extracellular) matrix and bioactive molecules precisely in 3D space.
 The 3D tissues are developed for drug and substance testing, as well as for personalized medicine.

 Our developments are used in areas such as